Joan Bamford Fletcher: Later life

 After fleeing Poland, Fletcher rejoined her family in Canada who, by this time, lived in Vancouver, British Columbia.
 She kept in touch with her Japanese translator, Art Miyazawa.
 She died in 1979 in Langley.
 Following her death, Miyazawa wrote to her sister, telling her about a reunion with the veterans she had led.
 He wrote:

-“Vitually every veteran present recalled the tough but fair-minded woman lieutenant who amazed our troops with her consummate knowledge and expertise in handling the assignment at hand.”
+“Virtually every veteran present recalled the tough but fair-minded woman lieutenant who amazed our troops with her consummate knowledge and expertise in handling the assignment at hand.”

 Miyazawa further noted that Fletcher's actions had exempted his unit, the Yamashita Butai, from serving a year of hard labour, a penalty many Japanese soldiers faced after the war.
 He stated that the unit's honour roll of deceased veterans now included her name.

 Awards and legacy

-In 1946, Fletcher was named a Member of the Order of the British Empire (MBE) for her services in the Far East.
+In October 1946, Fletcher was appointed a Member of the Order of the British Empire (Civil Division) for her services in the Far East.
 The MBE medal was presented to her by the British ambassador to Poland.

 The 2001 documentary Rescue from Sumatra commemorates Fletcher's actions.

 Fletcher's sword and war medals are in the collection of the Canadian War Museum.